llllllllll/strp/README.md

     $ strp www.fsf.org

 This invokes strp with the string `www.fsf.org`.
-If the user is using the provided urlModule to catch urls, then this would call `$BROWSER www.fsf.org`.
+If the user is using the provided urlModule to catch urls, then this would call `firefox www.fsf.org`.
 Users may pass mutiple strings to strp like so:

     $ strp www.fsf.org test